sous-chefs/zabbix-agent/migration.md

 Supported values are `package`, `source`, `prebuild`, `chocolatey`, and `skip`.

+Package installs use the service supplied by the installed package.
+Source and prebuilt installs build/extract and configure the agent only; this cookbook does not create or override a system service unit.

 ## Configuration

 The old `node['zabbix']['agent']['conf']` hash maps directly to the `config` property.
 User